wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-a-manual-task.md

 ## Step 6: Observe the manual task

-The observability view in Choreo displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.
+The observability view in {{ product_name }} displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.

 1. In the left navigation menu, click **Observability**.
 2. Observe the following: